marko-londo/Sfere/README.md

 ## Data Preparation

-The initial phase of the project involves the extraction and cleaning of text data from various sources.
+The initial phase of the project involved the extraction and cleaning of text data from various sources.
 This step is critical to ensure the quality and consistency of the data fed into the AI models.

 ### Steps: